NoriXa-NXA/NoriXa-NXA/README.md

 Hello im NoriXa!

-Im Owner of the Tenpa Group or just Tenpa,
-Im the lead developer or Vira!
+Im Owner of the Tenpa Group or just Tenpa, Im the lead developer of Vira!